jawardell/etc/README.md

 edit a file using the visual editor<br>
 `vi filename.c`
 <br><br>
-save chages and quit editing a file<br>
+save changes and quit editing a file<br>
 `esc + :wq + enter`